-“Wearable technology” refers to clothing, wearables and accessories including computer and advanced electronic technologies.
+“Wearable Technology & Systems” refers to pilot flight equipment, clothing, wearables and accessories including computer and advanced electronic technologies.
 Wearable technology is used to increase the operational performance of the professional user and/or to increase the protection against the hostile elements of the surroundings.
 The combination or rather the integration of these systems and the individual determine the operational performance.

 Although wearable technology and integrated systems have shown significant developments during the last 15 years in terms of miniaturizing, comfort, functionality, data processing and communication, their application in the military environment is rather limited.
 Interestingly, this still seems to be the case with respect to the F35, for example.
 Yet, military personnel will increasingly operate in extreme and adverse environments and therefore could and should benefit from this technology, both from a performance enhancement as well as a safety and health perspective.